 clean and will prevent flare ups.
 Just apply a layer of breast milk to

 - Dry skin.
 Using breast milk as a moisturizer.
-You might need to rinse it off afterwards, it could get quite sticky.
+You might need to rinse it off afterwards as it can get quite sticky.

 - Cradle cap.
 Just apply to your baby’s scalp, a few times per day.